 The purpose of the Community Service mirrors the mission of the school itself.
 It is to prepare you to become a responsible, active citizen.
 To that end, the program strives to instill in you an awareness of the multiple needs of the community, a sense of moral obligation to help those less fortunate and the desire to make your community a better place in which to live.
 Community service is performed as a service EXTERNAL to the school.

 Students in grades 4-8 are responsible for their own service hours and give a minimum of 55 service hours to meet graduation requirements for St. Peter Prince School.
-Ms. Sarah Lozano, the Religious Studies teacher, monitors and approves Service Hours and collects all forms.
+Ms. Sarah McCafferty, the Religious Studies teacher, monitors and approves Service Hours and collects all forms.